joshtynjala/optimizing-performance-for-the-flash-platform/rendering-performance/redraw-regions.md

 # Redraw regions

 ![](../img/tip_help.png) Always use the redraw regions option when building your project.
-To improve rendering, it’s important to use the redraw regions option when building your project.
+To improve rendering, it's important to use the redraw regions option when building your project.
 Using this option allows you to see the regions that Flash Player is rendering and processing.
 You can enable this option by selecting Show Redraw Regions in the context menu of the debug version of Flash